tomkalesse/bachelor-thesis-benchsetup/iac/ansible/metricscollection/README.md

 # Metricscollection

-Running systemd processes on each VM which collect certain metrics every second and store them in .csv files.
+Running systemd processes on each VM which collect certain system metrics every second and store them in .csv files.
 After benchmark execution collecting them and run analytics on it.

-scp user@vm:/tmp/vm_metrics.csv ./metrics/